DanielBMarkham/Info-Ops/manuscript/chapter22.md

 The reason why is interesting in itself.
 Analysis is mostly mental, unspoken, and subconscious.
 The only thing I could do by cutting across and making inventories is gather together a bunch of stuff that various people have put together to do stuff -- all physical stuff, of course -- most of which relies on all of that hidden, undiscovered stuff to work in one form or another behind-the-scenes.
 It would be more like a survey than a generalization.
 And then most likely I'd end up with some version the measure-decide-act-inspect loop, or DMAIC, or OODA.
 (All of which are wonderful loops.
 Big fan of OODA myself.)

 This is why just about any process book has a circle or cycle in it.
 Once you see that there is an overall circle that involves understanding stuff and making decisions, it's impossible to un-see it.
 It's everywhere!
 They're everywhere!
-So we're all stuck in cycle-land whether that the best way of looking at things or not.
+So we're all stuck in cycle-land whether that's the best way of looking at things or not.

-For our purposes, though, the actual way that seems to work is to scan it all, think, then dive deep one-at-a-time, still considering the whole but focusing on the tiny example in front of you.
+For our purposes, though, the actual way to generalize is to scan it all, reflect, then dive deep one-scenario-at-a-time, still considering the whole but focusing on the tiny example in front of you.
 Try to figure out what's going on in people's minds as that example plays out, not what kind of meeting they're holding or what the terms are.
-If you can do that, then you can try to build together some things that seem to be going on no matter what the ritual or process.
-Incrementally more and more difficult and complex scenarios and see if those same invisible things continue to be important.
+(That's easy enough, right?
+Ha!)
+If you can do that, then you can try to build together some things that seem to be going on in people's minds no matter what the ritual or process.
+Then add incrementally more and more difficult and complex scenarios and see if those same invisible types of questions still happen as people work through them.

 Doing this, you don't end up with a generalized process.
 What you instead end up with is a constellation of categories of questions that seem to recur over and over again, something like "categories of things your mind is working on all the time no matter what process you use".
 That's a different thing entirely than what you would expect.